Skip to main content

 CIP Process

-The Global Synchronizer Foundation (GSF) is an independent, non-profit body under the Linux Foundation created to support the governance and growth of the Global Synchronizer.
-The GSF:
+The Canton Foundation (CF) is an independent, non-profit body under the Linux Foundation created to support the governance and growth of the Global Synchronizer.
+The CF:

 • Operates its own SV node and participates in governance votes on behalf of its members